 After Angkor Wat, our guide drove us to Ta Prohm

--the most atmospheric ruin at
+-the most atmospheric ruin at Angkor and a must-see

-Buddhist Temple left to be swallowed by the jungle
+-Buddhist Temple left to be swallowed by the jungle

 -filming site of Tomb Raider